Probing modified plasma waves in non-linear electrodynamics: Introduction

 It is appropriate to highlight the renovated interest in non-linear electrodynamics due to the upgrade of some experiments.
 In $2017$, the ATLAS Collaboration carried out a first measurement of light-by-light scattering in heavy-ion collisions \cite{ATLAS}.
 After that, in $2018$, the CMS Collaboration also described similar measurements \cite{CMS}.
 More recently, in $2021$, the CMS and TOTEM Collaborations have reported a first search for light-by-light scattering in proton-proton collisions \cite{CMS_TOTEM}.
-These results can be relevant to test the Standard Model and QED predictions, as well as to constraint a set of non-linear electrodynamics.
-Along the same line, we indicate the work of ref. \cite{Ellis_2022} for some prospects at future $e^+ e^-$ colliders.
-Furthermore, the development of high-intensity lasers has also triggered a growing motivation to probe photon-photon and photon-plasma interactions \cite{Marklund_Lundin_EJPD,Piazza_RMP,Battesti_PhysRept,Karbstein,Fedotov}.
-Mention should be made that the astrophysical environments provide important situations involving strong magnetic fields, where the impact of non-linear electrodynamics and plasma effects will certainly show up.
-For more details, we suggest the reviews \cite{Ruffini,Uzdensky_Rightley,Gonoskov}.
+Bounds on cross sections have been used to test the Standard Model and QED predictions, as well as to constrain the new parameters associated with other proposals of non-linear electrodynamics.
+Along the same line, we indicate the work of ref. \cite{Ellis_2022} for some prospects at future colliders.